Updated on November 16th, 2023

 Direct Stafford loans are student loans offered by the federal government, specifically through the US Department of Education.
 Undergraduate, graduate, and professional students may be eligible for Stafford loans as long as they are enrolled at least half-time at a qualifying school.

-It’s also important to understand there are two kinds of Direct Stafford loans: subsidized Stafford loans and unsubsidized Stafford loans.
+It’s also important to understand there are two kinds of federal Direct Stafford loans: subsidized Stafford loans and unsubsidized Stafford loans.

 What is a Subsidized Stafford Loan?